MrMonsh/Auto-Splitters/Donald Duck: Goin' Quackers/readme.md

 ## Installation Guide

-1. If your emulator of choice is currently open, please close it.
-2. Open your LiveSplit.
-3. Right-click on the LiveSplit window, then select "Edit Splits".
-4. Under "Game Name", write the name of the game exactly like this: "Donald Duck: Goin' Quackers".
-5. On the line mentioning the auto-splitter, click on "Activate" first, then click on the now-enabled "Settings" button.
-6. **[OPTIONAL]** Select which functions from the Auto-Splitter you'd like to use (Auto-Starts, Auto-Splits and/or Auto-Resets).
-7. **[OPTIONAL]** Change the advanced settings to fine-tune when exactly the timer should auto-start, auto-split and/or auto-reset.
-Each setting will give you more info on what it does by hovering it with the mouse.
-8. Click "OK" on the settings window, then click "OK" on the Splits window.
-9. You're done!
-Now you can boot up the emulator and run to your heart's content.

 1. Download the "Donald_Duck_Goin_Quackers_AutoSplitter.asl" file from this repository.
 2. If your emulator of choice is currently open, please close it.
 3. Open your LiveSplit.